The Moravians Navigate Neutrality

 Go back to and re-cross Academy to the corner across from the square.
-Look back toward modern downtown.
+Look down Academy, away from the square.

 The British army of Lt.
-Gen. Lord Charles Cornwallis chased a Continental Army from west of Charlotte in early 1781.
+Gen. Lord Charles Cornwallis chased a Continental Army under Maj.
+Gen. Nathanael Greene from west of Charlotte in early 1781.
 This was part of a campaign now called “The Race to the Dan.”
-Heavy rains blocked Cornwallis from crossing the Yadkin where Green had near Salisbury, and after waiting several days, he came the long way via Shallow Ford west of here.
+Heavy rains blocked Cornwallis from crossing the Yadkin where Greene had near Salisbury, and he came the long way via Shallow Ford west of here.

-On Saturday, February 10, the British army arrives from the north (the modern downtown) on this street after an overnight stay in Bethania.
+On Saturday, February 10, the British army arrives up the street after an overnight stay in Bethania, and turns right at this corner to continue down Main Street.[b]
 First come the green-coated, heavily armed cavalry around 10 a.m.
 It takes six hours for the rest of the soldiers to file past you and down past the south end of the road, along with Tory refugees, camp followers, people escaping slavery, a few wagons, and cannons.
 (They continue to Friedberg southeast of town, and set up a camp that stretches two-and-a-half miles.)